-17.3 The Asynchronous Modes description
+18.3 The Asynchronous Modes description

-There are 4 modes operations in the asynchronous serial port.
+There are 4 modes operation in the asynchronous serial port.

 Mode1: Mode 1 is the 8-bit asynchronous communications mode.
-Each frame consists of a start bit, eight data bits and a stop bit.
-When parity is used, the eighth data bit becomes the parity bit.
+Each frame consists of a start bit, eight data bits and a stop bit. when parity is used, the eighth data bit becomes the parity bit.